Kitten Behaviors & Cat Training

 by: Kim

 Cats like salt.
-Perhaps your cat tastes the salt when your hands and feet perspire.
+Your kitten may be tasting the salt from your skin when your hands or feet perspire.

 Cats of all kinds